hermonochy/Rescueland/The Planet File.md

 Atmosphere: Nitrogen 59%, Oxygen 30%, Argon 10%

 General: This is the final of the 3 'superpowers'.
-This superpower focuses on speed for it's ships, and specialises in radar and radio manipulation, having pulled the strings of the Rescueland-Helucky war scince it started.
+This superpower focuses on speed for its ships, and specialises in radar and radio manipulation, having pulled the strings of the Rescueland-Helucky war since it started.

 ## Morrel

 Name: Morrel

 Flag:

 Pronounced: Moh-r (with tongue roll) -ell